 Deadlines and Applications Information:

-- Interns must commit to working at least 20 hours/week for a minimum of 12 weeks during a selected work period.
+- Fall, Winter/Spring: Interns must commit to working at least 20 hours/week for a minimum of 12 weeks during a selected work period.

 - Interns may complete a variety of tasks within their department and may have the opportunity to attend department meetings, special events, and rotational lectures.